likesh525/Public_Open/README.md

 # Public_Open
 Repo for commonly used scripts
- -  Script to keep skype active
+ -  Skype Status : Script to keep skype active